vaughnmuirhead/import-file/README.md

 # import-file
 A custom widget for ESRI's web appbuilder product that allows a user to import spatial data from a file.
+Allows upload and immediate display on the map.
+User can optionally enter a ArcSDE target feature class which the uploaded data will be appended to.

 ## Supported Upload types
 Currently supports upload of SHP(Zipped), CSV and DXF.